 2. Choose a place outside to sit, such as under a tree or on a log.
 Then, every morning or afternoon (whichever is more convenient), sit there alone for at least 10 minutes.
 Notice what’s changed in nature since the day before.
 Bonus: Take along a nature journal and write it down.

-3. After you settle in your seat at school, look out the window.
+3. After you settle in your seat either at home or at school, look out the window.
 Look at a distant view to relax your eyes and body and prepare to learn.

 4. Feeling unfocused?
 Try breathing in scents like cinnamon or mint.
 Check out this article for more information.

-5. Find a good spot under a shady tree and do your homework outside.
+5. Find a good spot under a shady tree and do some of your work outside.

 6. Take a photograph of an inspiring outdoor view.
 Print a large copy of it to display near your desk or study space.